09 Apr What Do U.S. Presidents, Elvis, Joe Louis and a Kansas City Private Equity Firm Have in Common?

 The Mountain Valley Spring Water Company is well positioned in the bottled water category.
 The company goes toe to toe with imported brands, and it’s unique in the marketplace as an American premium water given its heritage, brand and packaging, mineral content and pH levels, and environmental footprint.
 The water has been bottled from the same spring on 2,000 acres of protected forest in the Ouachita Mountains since 1871, making it the longest continuously operated bottled water company in the U.S. The water’s refreshing taste comes from granite-based aquifers which it has flowed through for 3,500 years.
 It is naturally high in minerals and has a pH level of 7.8.

 Frankly, we think it’s the best tasting water in the world.
+And a solid investment.
 So do The Mountain Valley Spring Water Company’s loyal fans and the judges who’ve awarded it “Best Tasting Water in the World” twice at Berkeley Springs International Water Tasting.
 The water is bottled primarily in recyclable glass.
 Thanks to low impact water withdrawal from the spring, it is not depleting the springs from which it’s drawn like other water companies have done (and are still doing).
 It’s a domestic product, reducing resources required to import other brands from overseas.